HEERLEN – Potter Lucius – A bustling city – 4.6 km

 - Roman guide?
 Potter Lucius

-- Download the free VIA VIA/Via Belgica app in the App Store or Play Store
+- Download the free VIA VIA/Via Belgica app from the App Store or Google Play Store.

-- Activate your location and let the GPS system in the app guide you
+- Enable your location services and let the app’s GPS guide you.

 Credits: the audio walks were developed by public archaeologist Béatrice de Fraiture – BdF Producties.